 The remote diagnosticians have a web-based service dashboard at their disposal.
 They can check the operating status and gain insight into the state of wear of the system components, as Thomas Grolp explains: “Due to dependencies between the sensor values, an experienced technician can deduce that a fault is to be expected in the near future.
 For example, a constant pressure drop indicates a leak.”
 Using the web interface of the controller, parameters can be adjusted and error messages acknowledged.
 These tasks can be performed completely by remote diagnosticians.
 Only when a part needs to be replaced does the service technician need to visit the customer.
 Because of remote diagnostics, he or she is well prepared, can bring the right spare part and has no need to troubleshoot the error on site.

 Thomas Grolp, Leiter Intranet & Internet, Meier Tobler (Klima Schweiz) AG: «Die Kunden erhalten zweimal jährlich einen Bericht über die vergangene Heizperiode».

 The new job profile of remote diagnostician and the remote maintenance business model are associated with changes in the organisation and corporate culture.
 For Andreas Plüer, one of the main findings from the project is: “We quickly created a prototype, but turning it into a marketable product is a challenge.
 You quickly realise that much of this has nothing to do with technology, but with change.”

-Walter Meier provides its trade partners with devices and installations for heating, air conditioning and ventilation.
+Meier Tobler provides its trade partners with devices and installations for heating, air conditioning and ventilation.
 In 2015 the listed, family-dominated company achieved turnover of 240.7 million Swiss francs with 774 employees (in terms of full-time equivalents), of which 12 were trainees.
 A service organization of around 300 people ensures proper functioning of the installations throughout Switzerland.

 More on the topic